glae/blog/index.md

 ### Why?

-There are many reasons why, but here's for me the three main ones:
+There are many reasons why, but here is for me the three main ones:
 1. beauty: people working in IT mostly **do** suck at making pretty content or documents, so plain text prevent people trying to do so (ASCII art have limits)
 1. simplicity: splitting the form and substance (or the style and content) keeps things simple ([KISS](https://en.wikipedia.org/wiki/KISS_principle))
 1. money: ASCII/plain text is just free!